 - no approval for First or Business class airfare (not associated with the 14 hr rule)

-Use a travel agency/internet provider to identify current lowest available coach fare by creating a round trip comparison itinerary using same parameters that existed for actual trip.
+Use any travel agency/internet provider to identify current lowest available coach fare by creating a round trip comparison itinerary using same parameters that existed for actual trip.

 - same advance purchase time and day/time for departure/return flights.
 This may include same time of year.

-Submit a copy of comparison itinerary and actual ticket that included the personal portion or calculation of direct savings from driving instead of flying.
-Reimbursement is actual cost of actual ticket, expenses related to driving, OR value of round trip comparison itinerary up to the contract fare (if available), whichever is LESS.
+Submit a copy of comparison itinerary (labeled attachment "comparison") and actual ticket that included the personal portion or calculation of direct savings from driving instead of flying.
+Reimbursement is actual cost of actual ticket, expenses related to driving, OR value of round trip comparison itinerary, whichever is LESS.